Long Range Strike Bomber

-The Long Range Strike Bomber (LRS-B) is a development and acquisition program to develop a long-range strategic bomber for the United States Air Force, intended to be a heavy-payload stealth aircraft capable of delivering thermonuclear weapons.
+The Long Range Strike Bomber (LRS-B) is a development and acquisition program to develop a long-range strategic bomber for the United States Air Force, intended to be a heavy-payload stealth aircraft that can deliver thermonuclear weapons.
 Initial capability is planned for the mid-2020s.
 A request for proposal to develop the aircraft was issued in July 2014.
-The Air Force plans to procure at least 100 of the LRS-B aircraft at a cost of an estimated $550 million each (2010 dollars), with potentially as many as 200 units being considered to enter service eventually.
+The Air Force plans to procure at least 100 and potentially up to 200 of the LRS-B aircraft for an estimated $550 million each (2010 dollars).
 A development contract was awarded to Northrop Grumman for its B-21 Raider in October 2015.
-Due to the sensitive nature much about the project is highly classified and little information is available to the public.
-As of late 2019, it was known that construction of the aircraft had commenced.
+Much about the project is highly classified and little information is available to the public.
+It is known that construction of the aircraft had begun by July 2019, and on December 2, 2022, it was unveiled to the public.

 Origins

 Conception

+The LRS-B was the follow-on to the Next Generation Bomber (NGB) effort, whose spiraling costs due to numerous mission additions and requirements creep caused Secretary of Defense Robert Gates to cancel the program in 2009.
+On 19 May, Air Force Chief of Staff general Norton Schwartz said that the USAF's focus in the 2010 budget was on "Long-range strike, not next-generation bomber" and will push for this in the Quadrennial Defense Review.
+In June 2009, the two teams working on NGB proposals were told to "close up shop".
+However, long range strike was a critical requirement for the USAF and a new bomber was still determined as a required delivery method.
+In order to make a follow-on bomber program for long-range strike politically viable, Schwartz and Secretary of the Air Force Michael Donley worked to ensure that it would exercise discipline in requirements definition and make greater use of proven systems and technology as well as off-board enablers to rein in costs; according to Schwartz, they also relented to Gates' insistence on ending production of the F-22 fighter aircraft to further persuade him.